 The point?
 Getting UX right is critical to help keep potential customers engaged in the journey and move them along the pipeline from initial click to eventual conversion.
 The challenge?
 Developing and deploying a solid UX from scratch isn't easy.

-Think of it this way — we encounter UX examples every day in real life — and while we don't typically use this term to describe them, the processes and potential frustrations are identical.
+Think of it this way — we encounter UX examples every day in real life.
+While we don't typically use this term to describe them, the processes and potential frustrations are identical.

 Consider this picture of an entryway:

 This is a classic case of bad UX design.
-Mixed messages and counterintuitive functions make it frustrating just to look at this door, let alone attempt to open it.
-The most likely scenario for a potential visitor?
+Mixed messages and counterintuitive functions make it frustrating to look at this door, let alone attempt to open it.
+What is the most likely scenario for a potential visitor?
 Turning around and walking away — either to find another entrance or visit another business.

-For effective UX, there's an easy rule of thumb: it must be simple, clear, and accessible.
+For effective UX, there's an easy rule of thumb: It must be simple, clear, and accessible.
 UX tools help you make that possible.

 The Three-Stage Approach to Better UX